Ministry of Housing and Spatial Planning

+The Ministry of Housing and Spatial Planning (Ministerie van Volkshuisvesting and Ruimtelijke Ordening or VRO) is a Dutch government ministry.
+It was re-established in 2024 after having been disbanded in 2010.
+The current minister is Mona Keijzer.

 History

-The Ministry of VROM was established as the ministry of Reconstruction and Public Housing (Dutch: Wederopbouw en Volkshuisvesting) in 1947, to coordinate the reconstruction of the Netherlands after the Second World War.
+The Ministry of Housing and Spatial Planning was established as the ministry of Reconstruction and Public Housing (Dutch: Wederopbouw en Volkshuisvesting) in 1947, to coordinate the reconstruction of the Netherlands after the Second World War.
 Its main goal in this period was to build enough housing.
 In 1958 the ministry was renamed Public Housing and Construction Industry (Dutch: Volkshuisvesting en Bouwnijverheid).

 In the 1965 the ministry was renamed Public Housing and Spatial Planning (Dutch: Volkshuisvesting en Ruimtelijke Ordening).
 Spatial planning and land management became more important.
 The high level of population growth in the densely populated Netherlands made centralized coordination of land use necessary.
 The ministry began to publish coordinate the land use policies of provinces and municipalities.
 Urban renewal also became an important issue for the ministry.

-In 1982 the ministry was renamed Public Housing and Spatial Planning and the Environment.
-The environment has previously been a part of the portfolio of the Ministry of Health, Welfare and Sport.
+In 1982 the ministry was renamed Housing, Spatial Planning and the Environment.
+The environment was previously part of the portfolio of the Ministry of Health, Welfare and Sport.
 With rising environmental consciousness the environment became the most important issue for the ministry.
-The ministry also bears responsibility for international environmental policy.
-Since 2006 the Netherlands Environmental Assessment Agency is an agency of this ministry.
+The ministry also bore responsibility for international environmental policy.
+The Netherlands Environmental Assessment Agency was part of the ministry starting in 2006.
+The ministry was merged with the Ministry of Transport, Public Works and Water Management into the new Ministry of Infrastructure and the Environment on 14 October 2010.